Virginia Retirement Guide

 If you are thinking about the best places to retire in Virginia this website is your best source of information and data on Virginia retirement communities.
 Active adult and 55+ communities in Old Dominion are being built at a very fast rate.
 Virginia's lower cost of living, adjacency to major eastern cities, and great variety of places to live make it very attractive.
 There are 6 regions in the state going from the Tidewater to the Blue Ridge Mountains.
 It also has plenty of history going back to America's earliest days.
 The population was just under 8.4 million in 2015 with a median age o 37.6.
 The Wikipedia entry for Virginia has more facts.
-Updated 2/2016
+Updated Dec.
+2016.

 The Virginia climate is called humid-sub-tropical.
 Summers are hot and humid and winters are not as cold as in the northeast.The climate is a bit milder in the western and more mountainous part of the state.

 Economy & Housing Prices

 Tax Burden: At 9.3% the total tax burden in Virginia for 2012 is slightly below average for the nation (ranks 27th highest).

 Marginal Income Tax Rates.
 Virginia's top marginal income tax rate is 5.75%, which is reached at an income level of $17,000.
 The lowest rate is 2%.

 Social security and pension exemption.
 Social security benefits are exempt.
 Pensions appear to be fully taxable, except for Medal of Honor recipients.

 Sales Tax: State sales tax is 5.3%, and municipalities may collect an additional 1%.